The mill dam at Second Coppice. Photo: Sue Shaw, August, 2016.

 Introduction

 The Second Coppice mill dam holds water, but is now very silted.
 The water level was raised in 2002, which killed some of the trees that had become established when it was dry – the dead trees provide good habitat for wildlife, but can give the dam an eerie feel at times.
+Second Coppice Wheel has no weir – water from the tail goit and overflow of Upper Coppice Wheel feed directly into the head goit of Second Coppice Wheel, thereby linking the two sites directly.

-History (C. 1730s–1900s)
+History (c.
+1730s–1900s)

 Also known as: Darwin Wheel, Middle Coppice Wheel, Rivelin Mill.